Understand the Packing Methods of WooCommerce FedEX Plugin

 If all of the five products have different dimensions then they will be packed in a similar way but keeping the dimension in check.
 Please note that the weight limit would also play an important role while packing the items into the boxes.
 So, the plugin would pack the items without crossing the weight limit.

 Pack items individually

-The plugin will add all the shipping cost of each box and will show the total FedEx shipping rate on the Cart/Checkout page.
-For example, if you have a product that costs $22 and the customer orders two quantity then the total cost would show up as $44 ($22+$22).
+The plugin will add all the shipping costs of each box and will show the total FedEx shipping rate on the Cart/Checkout page.
+For example, if you have a product that costs $22 and the customer orders two quantities then the total cost would show up as $44 ($22+$22).

 Weight-based packing method